Turn your weakness into greatness; re-create yourself as a gentleman. Forge a character even that man’s biggest critic can respect: Himself.

 35. Personal development

-Practice mental development through chess, mathematics, books, etc. Practice physical development through martial arts, bodybuilding, yoga, etc.
+Practice mental development through chess, mathematics, books, etc. Check out our list of the best 150 books for men to give your mind some fuel.
+Practice physical development through martial arts, bodybuilding, yoga, etc.

 36. Surround yourself with positive people